A Practical Guide to Portuguese Prepositions

 Prepositions are tricky because they don’t map perfectly from English to Portuguese.
 A single English word like “for” could be por or para depending on the context.

-Worse yet, some Portuguese verbs require a preposition where English requires none.
-The classic example is gostar (to like), which must be followed by 'de'.
+On top of that, some Portuguese verbs require a preposition where English doesn’t.
+A common example is gostar (to like), which must be followed by 'de'.

 • English: “I like the movie.”